The following is the editorial workflow that every manuscript submitted to the journal

 How to Peer Review for TMR Publishing Group

-The reviewer report should comprehensively critique the submission, consisting of more than
+The reviewer report should comprehensively critique the submission, consisting of more than a few brief sentences.

 A suggested format is: